We may earn money or products from the companies mentioned in this post.

 Tip for those visiting the Viktualienmarkt: Not all of the vendors at Viktualienmarkt accept credit cards.
 It is one of the best things to know before visiting Munich.
 Make sure you have carry euros because many places do not accept credit cards for small purchases.
 You can always ask if they accept credit cards before you order.
 Ninety percent of people in Germany speak wonderful English, so you can get by without knowing German.
 We always recommend learning a few key words or phrases in a country’s native language before a trip.

 Munich’s English Garden is comparable to New York City’s Central Park and is home to several great beer gardens.
-This urban park is particularly a good place to visit with kids as there is plenty of room for them to run around and play.
+This urban park is particularly a good place to visit in Munich with kids as there is plenty of room for them to run around and play.
 Plus beer gardens in Munich Germany are family-friendly.

 On the way back to the hotel, stop off along Maximilian Strasse or one of the shops or department stores in Karlsplatz and at least try on lederhosen (for men) or a dirndl (for women).
 These traditional Bavarian outfits are often worn to festivals and special events in Bavaria.
 If visiting Munich during Oktoberfest, you’ll want to read up on how to dress for Oktoberfest and possibly invest in your own traditional Bavarian outfit.
 After trying them on we later purchased a lederhosen and dirndl that will always remind us of our trip.
 We now host Oktoberfest parties every year for an excuse to wear them!
 Hopefully someday we will actually make it back to Munich for the real festival.